corda/corda-docs-portal/content/en/platform/corda/4.13/community/business-network-membership.md

 subFlow(ModifyGroupFlow(groupId, groupName, newParticipantsList, notary))
 ```

-### Onboard and activate members with composite flows
+### Onboarding and activating members with composite flows

 To save time and effort, you can use composite flows to perform batch membership onboarding and activation.
 You can call multiple primitive Business Network management flows (flows under the `net.corda.bn.flows` package) contained within a single flow from the `net.corda.bn.flows.composite` package.